adamharris95/AllSeeingEye/README.md

 Saccadic Vision for Relational Reasoning
 ===

-Are the relationships between objects in a scene grounded in the actions an agent takes towards them?
----

-**Adam Harris, David McCaffary, Hannah Sheahan, Chris Summerfield
+Adam Harris, David McCaffary, Hannah Sheahan, Chris Summerfield**

 _HS and CS responsible for project inception_

 ---

+**Are the relationships between objects in a scene grounded in the actions an agent takes towards them?**

 We are investigating this question by: